Thankfully, there are many restaurateurs who think the same way and for whom ‘going green’ doesn’t mean adding more kale to the menu.

-From cafes to fine diners, here are our top four picks of Sydney eats that deliver on experience and integrate sustainability into the bargain.
+From cafes to fine diners, here are our top four picks of Sydney eateries that deliver on experience and integrate sustainability into the bargain.

 Seafood can be a slippery subject when it comes to sustainability.
-Thankfully fish café Love Fish in Rozelle has taken the guesswork out of respectful choices when it comes to tasty seafood dishes.
+Thankfully, Love Fish in Barangaroo has taken the guesswork out of respectful choices when it comes to tasty seafood dishes.

 Love Fish’s catch (which includes crispy Clarence River school prawns dusted with jalapeño salt) is sourced from producers that catch or grow seafood under strict environmental guidelines.